 - Vaginal pain during sexual intercourse or a pelvic exam

 Women with vaginismus often become anxious about sexual intercourse.
-However, this does not mean they cannot become sexually aroused.
-Many women with this condition can have orgasms when the clitoris is stimulated.
+This does not mean they cannot become sexually aroused.
+Many women with this problem can have orgasms when the clitoris is stimulated.

 Exams and Tests

-A pelvic exam can confirm the diagnosis of vaginismus.
-A medical history and complete physical exam are important to look for other causes of pain with sexual intercourse (dyspareunia).
+A pelvic exam can confirm the diagnosis.
+A medical history and complete physical exam are needed to look for other causes of pain with sexual intercourse (dyspareunia).